catamphetamine/flexible-json-schema/README.md

 import schemaValidation from 'flexible-json-schema'

 const validate = schemaValidation(schema, {
-  createValidationError({ message, errors, type, path, value }) {
+  // See TypeScript typings for the list of possible values for the `type` property. createValidationError({ message, errors, type, path, value }) {
     return new Error(message)
   }